-The Ministerial loss in the city of Cork has been covered by a victory in the Irish Manchester, the Liberal having been routed from the field and two Derbyites triumphantly returned.
-The final state of the poll stood thus:-Richard Davison 1,259
+The Ministerial loss in the city of Cork has been covered by a victory in the Irish Manchester, the Liberal having been routed from the field and two Derbyites triumphantly

+returned.
+The final state of the poll stood thus:-Richard Davison ... ...
+1.259

-Hugh M'Calmont Cairns 1,202
+Hugh M'Calmont Cairns ... ...
+1,202

 Sir Robert James Tennant ...
 904

 DUNDALK.
-The nomination for the borough of Dundalk took place on Monday at ten o'clock, in the Court-house of that town, Mr. J. Turner proposed Mr. Peter Gartlan, and Mr.

-Lennon seconded the nomination.
+The nomination for the borough of Dundalk took place on Monday at ten o'clock, in the Court-house of that town, Mr. J. Turner proposed Mr. Peter Gartlan, and Mr. Lennon seconded the nomination.

-The Rev. Dr. Kiran (one of the Pope's rejected candidates for the Irish Primacy), in proposing Mr. George Bowyer, dwelt at great length on the introduction and passing of the Ecclesiastical Titles Bill by Lord John Russell, and said that he for one never would wish to see that man and said that he for one never would wish to see that man back in power again; but, bad, as he was, he would not do what Lord Derby was doing; for into every wound that Lord John Russell made Lord Derby was planting the sting of the scorpion.
+The Rev. Dr. Kiran (one of the Pope's rejected candidates for the Irish Primacy), in proposing Mr. George Rowyer, dwelt at great length on the introduction and passing of the Ecclesiastical Titles Bill by Lord John Russell, and said that he for one recommend with the second recommend.

+and said that he for one never would wish to see that man back in power again; but, bad as he was, he would not do what Lord Derby was doing; for into every wound that Lord John Russell made Lord Derby was planting the sting of the scorpion.
 (Yells and groans.)
 The restorative that Lord Derby would give them, after their wounds, was a dose of Prussic acid.
 (Cheers.)
-He then alluded to the anomalous condition of the churches of this country-the Protectant Preserves and Catholic and contended that Protestant, Presbyterian, and Catholic, and contended that one of the bishops of the former was paid as much as the whole of the Catholic clergy put together.
-The latter go nothing from the State; they educated the poor; and the reward that was proposed for their benevolent exertions to be given by Lord Derby was to put their establishments on the footing of a lunatic asylum.
+He then alluded to the anomalous condition of the churches of this country-the Protestant, Presbyterian, and Catholic, and contended that one of the bishops of the former was paid as much as the whole of the Catholic elergy put together.
+The latter go nothing from the State; they educated the poor; and the reward that was proposed for their benevolent exertions to be given by Lord Derby was to put their establishments on the footing of a linear graphy. the footing of a lunatic asylum.
 (Groans for Lord Derby.)
-He then alluded to the proclamations against processions, and said that crime, drunkenness, and immorality might stalk abroad through the land without let or hindrance, but their clergy could not even attend the consecration of a church in their religious habits without subjecting themselves to a prosecution and a fine, and if the fine was not paid they would be dragged to prison like felons.
+He then alluded to the proclamations against processions, and said that crime, drunkenness, and immorality might stalk abroad through the land without let or hindrance, but their clergy could not even attend the consecration of a church in their religious habits without subjecting themselves to a prosecution and a fine, and if the fine was not paid they would be dragged to prison like folons.

 Mr. R. Haig then proposed Captain Jocelyn as a fit and proper person to represent them in Parliament.
 (Great uproar, which continued for some minutes.)
-Mr. J. CARAHER. a Roman Catholic gentleman, seconded the nomination of Captain Jocelyn.
+Mr. J. Caraher a Roman Catholic gentleman, seconded the nomination of Captain Jocelyn.

 The candidates having addresse! the electors, The Sheriff called for a show of hands, which he declared to be in favour of Mr. Bowyer.
 A poll was then demanded on behalf of Captain Jocelyn.

-Mr. Gartlan has retired, so there is scarcely a doubt of

-Mr. Bowyer's return.
+Mr. Gartlan has retired, so there is scarcely a doubt of Mr. Bowyer's return.

 GALWAY (BOROUGH): Whiggery has sustained a repulse in the rejection by the "City of the Tribes" of the claims of Lord Dunkellin, backed though they were by all the influence of the house of Clanricarde.
 The two late members have carried the day, and the Cullenites keep their ground in Galway.
-The numbers at the close were- Anthony O'Flaherty 640 Martin J. Blake 462 Lord Dunkellin 284 ATHLONE.
+The numbers at the close were-